 FNC Neuromuscular Disorders Center

-THe Neuromuscular Clinic sees over 1,000 outpatients per year.
-Specific diseases treated include ALS-Lou Gehrig's Disease, muscular disorders, including myotosis; nerve disorders, including peripheral neuropathies and pain, CIDP, and myasthenia gravis.
+The Neuromuscular Clinic sees over 1,000 outpatients per year.
+Specific diseases treated include ALS-Lou Gehrig's Disease, myotosis, peripheral neuropathies and pain, CIDP, and myasthenia gravis.
 Most other patients have disorders of muscles or peripheral nerves; some have ataxia and spinal cord disorders.